carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

     - User-initiated, must be manually done by yourself
     - Stored until you explicitly delete them, even after you delete the original RDS instance they are still persisted (This is not the case with automated backups).
 - Offers **encryption at rest** — done with KMS - Once your RDS instance is encrypted, as are its automated backups, read replicas, and snapshots.
+  - You cannot change the encryption status of an existing RDS DB instance.
+Encryption must be specified when creating the RDS DB instance.
+  - The best way to encrypt an existing database is to take a snapshot, encrypt a copy of the snapshot and restore the snapshot to a new RDS DB instance.
+This results in an encrypted database that is a new instance.
+Applications must be updated to use the new RDS DB endpoint.

 ### Amazon Aurora